Chapter 11:

 *WHAM*

-Any more damage could have been fatal, but Eva didn't care.
+Any more damage could've been fatal, but Eva didn't care.
 Despite her exhaustion, she raised her fist again, pulled it back, and prepared to strike.

 "Stop it!
 You're going to kill him!"

-Eva's face hovered directly over Ethan's face.
+Eva's fist hovered directly over Klein's face.
 She turned her head slowly to look at the person yelling at her.

 It was Lena.

-Letting go of Ethan's collar, Eva got up.
-She turned to fully face the nervous wreck of a woman looking at her.
+Letting go of Klein's collar, Eva got up.
+She turned to fully face the nervous wreck of a woman looking back at her.
+Her heels echoed loudly against the tiled floor.
+Eva started her walk over and nobody in the crowd was excited for what would happen at the end of it.

 The footsteps stopped.
 Their echoes died down.
-And nobody even dared making a peep.
+And the mall was dead silent.

 *Click*

-Lena was now staring down the muzzle of a gun.
-She was so scared that she couldn't even tremble.
+Lena stared down the muzzle of a gun.
 Her body was entirely still as she waited for the unfair consequences of her actions.

-A staticky noise filled Lena's ears and reverberated throughout the entire mall.
-It was the sound of the intercom.
-The voice that came through sounded a little out of breath, but what he said immediately commanded the terrorist's attention.
+Out of nowhere, a staticky noise filled the entire mall.
+The intercom had been turned on.
+The voice that came through sounded a little out of breath but immediately commanded the terrorist's attention.

 "I have the stasis bomb.
 And if you hurt anybody else, you're never getting it."